multimediamike/gcfuse/README.md

 This file will be named after the name of the disc.

-Speaking of the name of the disc, the filesystem will also have a '.metadata' file at the root which contains a few bits of metadata embedeed in the filesystem, including:
+Speaking of the name of the disc, the filesystem will also have a '.metadata' file at the root which contains a few bits of metadata embedded in the filesystem, including:
 - Game code
 - Publisher code
 - Title